Upper Murray Football Netball League: Upper Murray Football Association (1902–1904)

+In June 1903 UMFA Delegate's discussed the possibility of the Towong FC joining the competition.

-In April 1904, the UMFA - AGM was held, with office bearers elected (Mr Acocks: President) and a fixture established, with round one taking place on Saturday, 7th May 1904.
+In April 1904, the UMFA - AGM was held, with office bearers elected (Mr Acocks: President) and a fixture established, with round one taking place on Saturday, 7 May 1904.

 In May 1904, due to a dispute over the football premiership trophy, the Federal FC withdrew from the UMFA and Walwa FC was of the opinion that the new trophy should not be accepted.
-Subsequently the season was abandoned in May 1904.
+Subsequently, the season was abandoned in May 1904.

-Then in June 1904, a meeting of local football supporters was held and a new association was formed and arrangements made by the old association were abandoned and Mr P Wills was elected as President and a new fixture was drawn up, which included the newly formed Towong Football Club.
+Then in June 1904, a meeting of local football supporters was held and a new association was formed and arrangements made by the old association were abandoned and Mr P Wills was elected as president and a new fixture was drawn up, which included the newly formed Towong Football Club.